Author: Suzanna

 Even though at this point I had been to China several times to see my grandparents and I could speak a Chinese dialect, I was genuinely ignorant of what “being Chinese” meant.

 Being Chinese felt like a vague concept for a long time.
 My childhood was way too far from being the typical childhood of a Chinese immigrants’ child.
-I was French-Chinese child born from a single mom (which was quite rare at that time, and might still is!) raised by a religious Mauritian family (I used to go to church every Saturday Morning, pray before each meal, and we never ate pork).
+I was French-Chinese child born to a single mom (which was quite rare at that time, and might still is!) raised by a religious Mauritian family (I used to go to church every Saturday Morning, pray before each meal, and we never ate pork).

 There were so many layers to my identity, all intricately intertwined.